 I owned a property before marriage, sold it and put the money into the home we now own?
 Can I get that money back?

-Yes, and we have to trace the money to the new home.
+That is likely and the first step is to trace the money to the new home.
 This is generally done by getting the records related to the sale of the prior home, tracing the money from that sale to a bank account (unless it was placed directly from one escrow to the new home purchase), and then tracing that money from the bank account to the new home purchase.

 My spouse has ran up credit cards and debts right before our separation and since then, am I stuck with 1/2 of that debt?

-No unless the debts were legitimate community property expenses.
-A detailed evaluation of the expenses need to be made because if your spouse ran up credit cards and debts right before separation without any community purpose (for example, to pay for community expenses, etc.), then your spouse could be held 100% liable for those expenses and debts.
+That depends on whether the debts can be characterized as community versus separate property.
+A detailed evaluation of the expenses needs to be made because if your spouse ran up credit cards and debts right before separation without any community purpose (for example, to pay for community expenses, etc.), then your spouse may be held 100% liable for those expenses and debts.

 I have been paying the mortgage payment on the family residence from my post separation earnings while my spouse has been living in the residence.
 Do I get a reimbursement?

 A typical scenario occurs after separation where one spouse is making payments on a community property home in which the other spouse is given the right of exclusive possession pending sale and a division of the proceeds.

 The court to balance out this inequity generally awards the paying spouse credits for his or her post separation (and separate property) payments on the house and assesses charges for the market rental value of the property during this time of exclusion possession.
 The purpose of these credits and charges is to balance out the inequity that may result from one spouse being able to live at the family residence after separation while the other spouse is paying for the mortgage on that residence.